top of page

 Allen burst onto the scene with the Chiefs, quickly establishing himself as one of the league's premier pass rushers.
 His ability to consistently pressure quarterbacks and make game-changing plays earned him his first First-team All-Pro selection and Pro Bowl appearance in 2007.

-Throughout his career, Allen earned four First-team All-Pro selections and two Second-team All-Pro nods, along with five Pro Bowl appearances.
-His consistency and dominance at the defensive end position made him one of the most feared and respected players in the league.
+Throughout his career, Allen earned four First-team All-Pro selections and five Pro Bowl appearances, cementing his status as one of the league's elite pass rushers.
+His remarkable consistency and dominance at the defensive end position made him one of the most feared and respected players in the league.

-Allen's peak season came in 2011 when he led the NFL with 22.0 sacks and 4 fumble recoveries, showcasing his ability to take over games and make life miserable for opposing quarterbacks.
-His performance that year solidified his status as one of the most dominant pass rushers of his era and earned him a well-deserved spot on the NFL 2000s All-Decade Team.
+Allen's peak season came in 2011 when he led the NFL with 22.0 sacks, showcasing his ability to take over games and make life miserable for opposing quarterbacks.
+His performance that year solidified his status as one of the most dominant pass rushers of his era and earned him a well-deserved spot on the NFL 2010s All-Decade Team.

 7. Jack Youngblood